A Beginner’s Guide to Click Fraud: Tips & Tricks

 22% of traffic is bot-related.

 These industries have one thing in common: a high cost per click, making them an attractive click fraud target.
 If you’re an advertiser and you fall between any of the 3, it’s essential to know the upcoming statistics on click fraud in 2021 and how we can prevent it.

-Before getting into 2021 statistics, you’ll need to know the damages click fraud made in 2020.
-Last year, a total of $35 billion dollars was lost globally to ad fraud, as reported by MarTech Series.
+Before getting into 2022 statistics, you’ll need to know the damages click fraud made during the pandemic.
+Just in 2020, a total of $35 billion dollars was lost globally to ad fraud, as reported by MarTech Series.

 Click Fraud During the Pandemic